 Abstract: We provide an estimate of the environmental impact of the recruitment system in the economics profession, known as the “international job market for economists”.
 Each year, most graduating PhDs seeking jobs in academia, government, or companies participate in this job market.
 The market follows a standardized process, where candidates are pre-screened in a short interview which takes place at an annual meeting in Europe or in the United States.
 Most interviews are arranged via a non-profit online platform, econjobmarket.org, which kindly agreed to share its anonymized data with us.
-Using this dataset, we estimate the individual environmental impact of 1,057 candidates and one hundred recruitment committees who attended the EEA and AEA meetings in December 2019 and January 2020.
-We calculate that this pre-screening system generated the equivalent of about 4,000 tons of avoidable CO2-eq and a comprehensive economic cost over e3.5 million.
-We contrast this overall assessment against three counterfactual scenarios: a more efficient in-person system, a hybrid system (where videoconference is used for some candidates) and a fully online system (as it happened in 2020–21 due to the COVID-19 pandemic).
+Using this dataset, we estimate the individual environmental impact of 1057 candidates and one hundred recruitment committees who attended the EEA and AEA meetings in December 2019 and January 2020.
+We calculate that this pre-screening system generated the equivalent of about 4800 tons of avoidable CO2-eq and a comprehensive economic cost over €4.4 million.
+We contrast this overall assessment against three counterfactual scenarios: an alternative in-person system, a hybrid system (where videoconference is used for some candidates) and a fully online system (as it happened in 2020–21 due to the COVID-19 pandemic).
 Overall, the study can offer useful information to shape future recruitment standards in a more sustainable way.

-CEP Discussion paper (2021)
+Working paper: CEP Discussion paper (2021)

-Media: VOX EU column
+Media: VOX EU column, CentrePiece

 Abstract: This note evaluates the scrambled questions penalty using multiple choice tests taken by first-year undergraduate students who follow a microeconomics introductory course.
 We provide new evidence that students perform worse at scrambled questionnaires than at logically ordered ones.
 We improve on previous studies by explicitly modelling students individual skills thanks to a fixed effects regression.
 We further show that the scrambled questions penalty does not differ along gender but varies along the distribution of students' skills and mostly affects students with lower-intermediate skills.

 Abstract: This paper shows that, on average, U.S. employers are more likely to seek foreign skilled workers for positions where finding domestic workers takes time.
 It uses a new dataset matching online job posting duration to administrative data on Labor Condition Applications (LCAs) submitted as the first step in applying for H-1B temporary skilled worker visas.
 It investigates the mechanisms by exploring the heterogeneity of the results across firms and labor markets.
 It shows that this relationship is not driven by firms manipulating their job postings’ duration to demonstrate their good faith efforts in their search for domestic workers.
 On the contrary, evidence suggest that the results are due to the insufficient domestic labor supply in tight occupations.